Castable Resin allows for printing in Fine Detail, and is designed for investment casting, making it perfect for jewelry and metal parts.

 - Allow part to fully dry after removing from the IPA bath.

 - Post-cure Castable Resin prints (detailed instructions) for a minimum of 120 minutes at a 45°C temperature under a 405 nm wavelength light source.
-Curing times vary with the specifications of each UV light source.
-Small UV sources like home UV nail dryers may take up to 8 hours to properly cure parts, while industrial UV curing ovens may take only a few minutes.
+Curing times vary with the specifications of each light source.
+Small cure sources like home UV nail dryers may take up to 8 hours to properly cure parts, while industrial curing ovens may take only a few minutes.
 Some equipment may cure parts more evenly if they are rotated midway.

 WARNINGPost-curing is an essential step in preparing your part for casting.
 It will make the print stronger, leading to a crisp, cast piece.
 Skipping this step could lead to poor burnout performance.